michaeljtbrooks/supermega3d/README.md

 * Moving platforms, rotating platforms, orbiting platforms

 ## To do:
-1) Add transfer of platform momentum you are standing on to you
+DONE) Add transfer of platform momentum you are standing on to you
 2) Static and moving traps
 3) Power-up objects
 4) Enemies with some degree of AI